 LINDA LEHMUSVIRTA in Austin, TX has been writing, producing and editing the award-winning public television show Central Texas Gardenersince its debut in 1989.
 She has a degree in radio/TV/film from UT-Austin.
-For more, see her full bio here or the GardenRant article about her here.
+For more, see her full bio here or this GardenRant article about her.

 Philadelphia-based FRAN SORIN is a well known broadcaster and writer, having been the gardening authority on NBC and Fox stations there, and reached a national audience on Today Show, CNN, MSNBC, Lifetime, HGTV, DIY, and the Discovery Channel.
 For over a decade, she’s been the CBS radio news gardening contributor, with her weekly features broadcast throughout the United States.
 She’s the author of Digging Deep: Unearthing your Creative Roots Through Gardening, and has also written for USA Weekend Magazine, Radius Magazine, and iVillage.com.
 Fran co-founded the popular group gardening blog Gardening Gone Wild in 2007 and continues as its editor and regular contributor.

 DEBRA PRINZING, creator of Slowflowers.com, is a Seattle-based garden communicator, with a background in journalism, landscape design and horticulture.
 She’s a frequent speaker and regular radio and television guest and author of Slow Flowers; The 50 Mile Bouquet: Local, Seasonal and Sustainable Flowers; Stylish Sheds and Elegant Hideaways, a Garden Writers Association Gold Award book, and The Abundant Garden.
 She’s a contributing garden editor for Country Gardens and feature writer for the Los Angeles Times’ Home section.
 She writes for many magazines and is a recent past president of the Association for Garden Communicators.